 Next, if you want to start Advent with a bang and deepen in the meaning of each of the proposed verbs, join us for our online Advent Vigil on Saturday, November 28th.
-It will be streamed at 20.00h on our YouTube channel. https://www.youtube.com/results?search_query=cvx+españa
+You can find it on our YouTube channel: https://www.youtube.com/watch?v=MVU4YX9Vxmg

 Finally, if you belong to any movement, parish, community, school, etc. and you would like to receive all the material, information, publications, and challenges to plan your Advent with us, fill out the following form. https://forms.gle/5n5pDYAY3foF3Vy67